The techniques that boost your ideation and make AI brainstorming better too

 Map into a spectrum or 2x2 matrix

-Start with a specific idea, then abstract it.
+Start with a specific idea, then zoom out.
 What’s the broader concept or principle behind it?
-From there, explore what lives on the opposite end.
-Stretch the idea by applying contrast or tension.
+From there, explore what sits on the opposite end.
+Stretch the idea by applying contrast or tension, what changes if you invert it, exaggerate it, or place it in a different quadrant?

 For example: